dotlang/language/README.md

 Code is organized into packages.
 Each package is represented by a directory in the file-system.
 Packages have a hierarchical structure:

 core
-|-----math
-|-----io
 |-----sys
 |-----net
 |-----|-----http
 |-----|-----tcp
-|-----|-----socket

-In the above examples `core.math, core.io, core.sys, core.net, core.net.http, core.net.tcp, core.net.socket` are all packages.
-Each package can have a number of source code files.
-Each source code file represents one definition.
+In the above examples `core.sys, core.net, core.net.http, core.net.tcp` are all packages.

 Syntax for definition of fields and methods is very similar to other OOP languages like C# or Java.